 World War I — without the holocaust and as a precursor to Hitler — was supposedly due to ignorance, fought stupidly, and ended badly.
 Few believed that it was a tragedy brought on by an aggressive Germany; fought heroically by amateur French, British, and American soldiers who defeated the professionalism and skill of the German army (the most lethal land force that had yet appeared); and was a result of two different and largely antithetical visions of Europe.
 No one dared accept that the post-bellum failure to invade Germany, occupy Berlin, and demonstrate the utter lunacy of German militarism had caused World War II; the problem was that the victorious allies had been too mean rather than too fickle.

 Of course, throughout the field's collapse, a number of specialists had persevered, writing and editing volumes on particular wars, generals, and theories.
 But they had clearly lost the attention of the university and worked under the suspicion that they were vicariously bloodthirsty, slightly deranged, or perhaps connected in some mysterious and sinister way to the military itself.
 One positive legacy of this neglect of military history was the gradual appearance of scholars who began to write about war either from outside the university — John Keegan comes quickly to mind — or at least in some way not directly involved in its mainstream operations.
-It is no accident that three of the best of the most recent military histories — Max Boot's
+It is no accident that three of the best of the most recent military histories — Max Boot's The Savage Wars of Peace, Eliot Cohen's Supreme Command, and Michael Oren's Six Days of War — were written by scholars who have lives beyond the classroom.

 What, then, can we learn from military history and why is it returning?